ngelik/tts-web-buddy-tech-demo/README.md

 ### 2. Web Buddy Chat Flow

 The most complex workflow involving page analysis, voice interaction, and AI conversation.
-A user can select a character persona from the popup, which is saved to storage.
+A user can select a character personality from the popup, which is saved to storage.
 When the chat is initiated, the service worker reads this preference to alter the AI's personality and voice.

 ```mermaid
 sequenceDiagram